 Out with the Old: 1934 American Standard Boiler

 It was a 1934 American Standard model, one that was released right after the company was named American Standard.
-Prior to that it was ARCO (American Radiator Company).
+Before that, it was ARCO (American Radiator Company).
 ARCO dominated the boiler scene early on when coal-fired steam heating began in the 1800s.
 After the Spanish flu, ARCO merged with American Sanitation, and they then became American Standard.

-It was originally a coal fired boiler, and then was converted to fuel oil after WWII.
-Later it converted over to natural gas when that became the norm in Colorado.
+It was originally a coal-fired boiler and then was converted to fuel oil after WWII.
+Later it converted over to natural gas which became the norm in Colorado.

 Fun fact: The second building in the US to have central heating installed in it was the White House.